ng-conf/submissions-2015/README.md

 # [ng-conf 2015](http://ng-conf.org/) submissions

 ng-conf 2015 is March 5-6th 2015 in Salt Lake City, Utah.
 We're looking for speakers who are passionate about sharing deep insights, useful tools, and crazy awesome ideas.
+Anyone is welcome, whether you've spoken at a conference or not!

 The deadline for submissions is November 1st, 2014.